 This way, your drink is warm and ready to drink without waiting.

 Okay, we get it; you really don’t want to use a microwave.
 Well, in that case, you can warm your water up in an electric kettle.
 This gives you the bonus of knowing that your water has reached its boiling point before adding it to your cold brew.

 Just make sure you give it a minute or two to cool off.
 And don’t warm up the cold brew in the kettle; that’s just going to make a mess, and no one wants that.

 Use the Stove

-This is another option for warming up your cold brew if you don’t want to dilute it.
-Put your cold brew into a pot or saucepan on medium heat.
+If you’re not a fan of diluting the concentrate, this one’s for you.
+Put your cold brew in a pot or saucepan on medium heat.
 Be careful not to heat it for too long, though.
-The coffee will burn and have a bitter taste.

 Does cold brew have more caffeine content than regular coffee?